 - Give Your Audience Free Bonus Content – you can get the attention of your viewers with creative and engaging content, motivating them to sign up or follow your content.
 Several good examples include live social media training, free infographics, blog content, eBooks and training, newsletters, etc.

-- A Signup Button To Your Business Page – a simple and easy button in the form of ‘click here to sign up’ will attract new followers or subscribers for your list.
+- A Signup Button To Your Business Page – a simple and easy button in the form of ‘click here to sign up’ will attract new followers or subscribers to your list.

 - Offer Subscriptions On Your Blog – you can ask each blog visitor to provide their email address as soon as they visit your blog page or include the option at the end of articles.